nyirodominika-ctrl/R36S-Multiboot/README.md

 - just boot the image to whatever OS is default, wait for it to fully boot and get to Emustation
 - now, all the rom folders sill be set up. you can fill the device with roms basically as you normally would, with a few exceptions:
-    - every OS is a little different and has different rom folders. to account for that, on the EZSTORAGE partition, there are multiple folders thatstart with an underscore, `_` , these folders contain rom folders that are not common between all OSes.
+    - every OS is a little different and has different rom folders. to account for that, on the EZSTORAGE partition, there are multiple folders that start with an underscore, `_` , these folders contain rom folders that are not common between all OSes.
-    - if youre adding roms remotely, ie from a webui, or SAMBA share, you will not see these folders, only the folders compatible with that OS, in their normal structure.
+    - if youre adding roms remotely, ie from a webui, or SAMBA share, you will not see these undescore folders, only the folders compatible with that OS, in their normal structure.
-    - folders that start with `00_` are VIRTUAL. for instance, every os has a "music" folder but some are named differently, but 5 copys of the same music is silly and ridiculous, so you can use `00_Music` to add them to all OSes. (music added remotely, to the OS's music folder also ends up here)
+    - folders that start with `00_` are VIRTUAL. for instance, every os has a "music" folder but some are named differently, but 5 copys of the same music is silly and ridiculous, so you can use `00_Music` to add them to all OSes.
+(Music added remotely, to the OS's music folder also ends up here)
     - i probably missed a common folder or two, let me know if you find more than one folder for the same emulated system, ill look into it eventually
     - scummvm. ports. "homebrew" is probably an issue and will be tested/fixed later if possible.